ilpeste/shopping-cart-billing/README.md

 TODO
 -----------------------------
-* implement XMLDiscountStrategyService (but is this really needed for the demo?)
 * add a simple CLI interface which parse a CSV and print the output
 * correct typos and grammar mistakes in comment...